a common space & database for harmonic overtones

 Started this discussion.
-Last reply by Philippe Martin - Philmar Jan 2, 2011.
+Last reply by Martin Philippe Jan 2, 2011.

-Kiva is a Canadian overtone singing teacher, composer, conductor, keyboardist (now based in Prague) with international recognition as a western pioneer, combining overtone singing with world beat/ jazz/ pop/ experimental/ new classical music.
+Kiva Simova is a Canadian overtone singing teacher, composer, conductor, keyboardist (based in Toronto as of April 2017) with international recognition as a western pioneer, combining overtone singing with world beat/ jazz/ pop/ experimental/ new classical music.
 She is frequently called upon for live and recorded vocal improvisation with other artists.
 These include Tanya Tagaq (Inuit throat singer), Lisa Walker (improvisation with whale song), The Yellow Sisters, New Millennium Orchestra, Olla Vogala Orchestra, The Ormidales, Live Ullmann, Ring Cycle Orchestra, Strange Angels, Vladiswar Nadishana, Jennifer Berezan, Wimme and for film soundtracks (i.e. Beit Sha'ar, honorable mention at Dubai Int'l Film Festival, Dec '10).
-She is a tenor member of the European Overtone Choir, formerly of Spektrum overtone choir and the International Choir of Prague.
+She was a tenor member of the European Overtone Choir, Spektrum overtone choir and the International Choir of Prague.
 She also composes music for overtone choirs, having directed her own, AURALIA, in Prague.

 Her diversified career, starting around 1978, began with a solid basis of classical and jazz piano training.
 The early professional years included stints in several rock, pop and R & B bands.
 Later on, she performed extensively as a solo act, including a jazz circuit in Japan.